• Home

 “Being able to just have someone to really listen has promoted a lot of self-discovery.
 I trust my therapist with everything and I feel like he genuinely cares about what I have to say.
 He asks me questions that make me think about why I feel and do the things that I do.
 Once I know where something comes from, I can change it.
 It’s easier said than done, but it’s not something I think I could do on my own.”

-—Second-year undergraduate student, University of Alabama[/vc_column_text][vc_column_text]
+—Second-year undergraduate student, University of Alabama[/vc_column_text][vc_column_text]5 Therapists can help you handle change.

 Real talk: College is full of huge life changes.
 “Even positive changes can be stressful,” says Dr. Salley.
 Luckily, therapists are particularly skilled at helping their clients deal with these transitions.
 “Having someone to talk to can be helpful, especially as you encounter new situations and people,” she says.
 While you’re dealing with a new set of responsibilities and expectations (everything from picking the right major to sorting through awkward roommate issues), a therapist can help you pinpoint how all the changes are impacting you and sort through the onslaught of emotions that everyone feels during this time.